bluebanquise/bluebanquise/README.md

 ### Packages

-The stack repositories are available in the [repositories subfolder](https://bluebanquise.com/repository/).
+The stack packages are available in the [repositories subfolder](https://bluebanquise.com/repository/).

 ## Supported software environment